← Back to research

 Cautions

-• Extremely early — Draft specification with limited reference implementations
+• Extremely early — Draft specification; the AgentConnect SDK is the main reference implementation [5]

 • Complexity — W3C DID + meta-protocol + semantic web is a steep learning curve